 MS Architecture Application Process and Deadlines

-For more information, contact the MS ARCH office at email@example.com.
+For more information, contact the MS ARCH program at email@example.com.

 Graduate Study Areas

-Each of these areas listed below encompasses a wide range of potential study topics that may be selected for in-depth research subject to the interests and desires of the individual graduate student.
-However, regardless of the selected research topic students are expected to be knowledgeable of fundamental building science principles, and advanced information technology concepts.
-Graduate students are encouraged to build on the knowledge that they have gained from their previous academic studies and/or professional experience, as they acquire and contribute new knowledge in their chosen research specialization within one of the following broadly defined research areas.
+The MS ARCH provides these focus areas of study and each student selects one of these areas to focus coursework and individual scholarship.
+Regardless of the selected research area, however, students are expected to develop knowledge about fundamental building design and building science principles, and advanced information technology concepts.
+Graduate students are encouraged to build on the knowledge that they have gained from their previous academic studies and/or professional experiences, as they acquire and contribute new knowledge in their chosen research specialization within one of the following broadly defined research areas:

-Innovating Material Practice: The material practice specialization focuses on design integration through innovations in materials and material assemblies enabled by contemporary modes of digital fabrication and their impact on design and the construction process.
-Associated with the Digital Fabrication Laboratory, physical prototyping and material testing are integrated into the course of study and research.
-In addition, sustainable practices in digital fabrication from material economies to cradle-to-cradle methodologies as well as responsive envelopes are of particular interest.
-This study area promotes interdisciplinary work as an essential key to innovation in design and construction with connections to other disciplines including: Architectural Engineering, Landscape Architecture, City and Regional Planning, Construction Management, Material Engineering, and Mechanical Engineering.
+Innovative Materials Practice: This practice specialization focuses on design integration through innovations in materials and material assemblies enabled by contemporary modes of digital fabrication and their impact on design and construction processes.
+Of particular interest are sustainable practices in digital fabrication from material economies and cradle-to-cradle methodologies to responsive envelopes.
+The Innovative Materials Practice research area promotes interdisciplinary work as essential to innovation in design and construction with connections to other disciplines including: Architectural Engineering, Landscape Architecture, City and Regional Planning, Construction Management, Material Engineering, and Mechanical Engineering.
 Study and research areas include but are not limited to: parametric design and fabrication of material systems, prefabrication, responsive envelopes, material performance/properties, and phase change materials.
 [Digital Fabrication Laboratory]

-Sustainable Architecture: Study of the built environment as a low impact necessary enhancement of the natural environment in the service of humankind.
-Study and research areas include, but are not limited to, renewable energy systems; waste recycling; energy conservation concepts and practices; self-contained biospheres; materials of construction and embodied energy considerations; green buildings; and, unhealthy building environment.
+Sustainability and Resilient Design: Study of the built environment as a low impact, necessary enhancement of the natural environment in the service of humankind.
+Study and research areas include, but are not limited to, renewable energy systems, waste recycling, energy conservation concepts and practices, self-contained biospheres, materials of construction and embodied energy considerations, green buildings, and unhealthy building environments.

 Graduate Program Curriculum